rahul-rakshit/unofficial-makers-linux-guide/README.md

-# The Unofficial Makers Guide to Using Linux
+# The Unofficial Makers Guide to Installing Linux

 **tl;dr**: This is a minimal tutorial for Makers graduates to get a working dev setup on Linux (Ubuntu LTS 18.04).